West Texas A&M University professor explains Women’s Suffrage and why we should remember it

 CANYON, Texas (KAMR/KCIT) — It may seem like a long time but it was not that long ago that women were fighting for their right to vote.

 The struggle for Women’s Suffrage goes back a lot further than 100 years.
-According to West Texas A&M University History Professor Dr. Marty Kuhlman, it can be traced back to 1848.
-It was not spoken of publicly until 1948.
+According to West Texas A&M University, history professor Dr. Marty Kuhlman, it can be traced back to 1848.
+It was not spoken of publicly however until 1948.

 As the 1900s arrived and settlers took over the panhandle area history shows that people in the west were more accepting.